-Human Trafficking is the fastest growing criminal enterprise of the 21st Century, an estimated $150 billion industry that is second only to drugs in terms of organized crime.
+Human Trafficking, a modern form of slavery, is the fastest growing criminal enterprise of the 21st Century, an estimated $150 billion industry that is second only to drugs in terms of organized crime.

 – International Labour Organization (ILO)